mahidhar/sc25_k8s_tutorial/README.md

 # AI and Scientific Research Computing with Kubernetes

 An upcoming tutorial at SC25.
-To be presented by Mahidhar Tatineni and Dmitry Mishin Tutorial material has been updated from prior versions presented by Igor Sfiligoi, Mahidhar Tatineni and Dmitry Mishin.
+To be presented by Mahidhar Tatineni and Dmitry Mishin.
+Tutorial material has been updated from prior versions presented by Igor Sfiligoi, Mahidhar Tatineni and Dmitry Mishin.

 # Agenda